 Prison healthcare in Wales suffers 'significant workforce challenges', RPS says

-Prison healthcare in Wales faces several challenges that are impacting quality of services, including problems in recruiting adequate numbers of staff.
+There are several challenges facing prison healthcare in Wales that are impacting the quality of services, including problems in recruiting adequate numbers of staff.

 The delivery of prison healthcare in Wales is suffering “from significant workforce challenges”, with “large numbers of pharmacy staff” required to improve quality of care for inmates, the Royal Pharmaceutical Society (RPS) in Wales has warned.

 In its response to the Welsh Assembly’s Health, Social Care and Sport Committee consultation on health and social care provision in Welsh prisons, the RPS said the current nursing-led model needs to be “readdressed and refocused on the multidisciplinary model of care” with fully integrated pharmacists and pharmacy technicians.